The President Can Proclaim National Monuments

 The building which housed the National Women's Party (NWP) for over 90 years is the new Belmont-Paul Women's Equality National Monument in Washington, DC.
 The monument salutes the suffragist leader, Alice Paul, and the fight by the NWP to give women the right to vote with the passage of the 19th amendment in 1920.

-The political strategies and tactics of Alice Paul and the NWP became a blueprint for civil rights organizations and activities throughout the 20th century.— President Obama
+The political strategies and tactics of Alice Paul and the NWP became a blueprint for civil rights organizations and activities throughout the 20th century.

 Are These National Monuments Political Maneuvers?

-Part of the dissension comes from Congress who is responsible for coming up with the funds for the National Park Service to preserve and maintain these monuments.
+Part of the dissension comes from Congress, which is responsible for coming up with the funds for the National Park Service to preserve and maintain these monuments.
 Some Congressmen feel they are established by the president as political favors.

 Nixon - Republican